perezzini/perezzini/README.md

 Glad you're here.
 My name is Luciano, currently living in Argentina.

-I hold an MSc. in Computer Science from _National University of Rosario_, with a strong focus on Information Retrieval (read more about that at [https://dcc.fceia.unr.edu.ar/~lperezzini](https://dcc.fceia.unr.edu.ar/~lperezzini)).
+I hold an MSc. in Computer Science from _National University of Rosario_, with a strong focus on Information Retrieval (please, visit [https://dcc.fceia.unr.edu.ar/~lperezzini](https://dcc.fceia.unr.edu.ar/~lperezzini)).

 I __love__ to create new technology-based services and products, mainly from scratch, with committed teams.
 Launched my own [start-up](https://prommapp.com) and _failed_; worked on AI, Cloud Computing, Natural Language Processing, XaaS, RegTech, LegalTech and AgTech projects.